JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 ```
 which will instantiate automatically the mandatory data-structures as `Vector` or `CuVector` if the code is launched either on a CPU or on a GPU.

-Once these steps are completed, a solver from JSOSolver can minimize `LeNetNLPModel`.
+Once these steps are completed, you can use a solver from JSOSolvers to minimize the `LeNetNLPModel`.
 These solvers are originally designed for deterministic optimization.
-Even if a KnetNLPModel or a FluxNLPModel manage the loss function to apply it on a sampled data, the training minibatch must be changed between iterates.
-This is done with the callback mechanism integrated in solvers from JSOSolvers, which executes a predefined function `callback` at the end of each iteration (more detail [JSOSolvers documentation](https://juliasmoothoptimizers.github.io/JSOSolvers.jl/stable/solvers/)).
+While KnetNLPModel manage the loss function to apply it to sampled data, the training minibatch needs to be changed between iterations.
+This can be achieved using the callback mechanism integrated in JSOSolvers, which executes a predefined function, `callback`, at the end of each iteration.
+For more details, refer to the [JSOSolvers documentation](https://juliasmoothoptimizers.github.io/JSOSolvers.jl/stable/solvers/).

-In the next piece of code, we execute the solver R2 with a `callback` that only changes the training minibatch:
+In the following code snippet, we demonstrate the execution of the R2 solver with a `callback` that only changes the training minibatch:

 ```julia
 using JSOSolvers